jllcalorio/data-analysis-in-python-for-complete-beginners/README.md

 3. In the **Anaconda Navigator**'s **Home** tab, scroll down and look for '**jupyter notebook**' and click 'Launch'.
 4. That's it! **We can now start** our coding journey!
 " %}

-**Important:** Make sure you have Python installed on your computer before we begin.
-Installation instructions and setup guidance will be provided in our first session.

 *This workshop is brought to you by the Senior Statistician form the Center for Research and Development.
 The center is committed to providing quality technical education and fostering innovation in data science and programming.*